thoughtram/blog/_posts/2014-12-18-exploring-angular-1.3-es6-style-promises.md

 ## ES6 style Promises in Angular 1.3

-Although it's nice to have the deferred API in Angular to deal with promises, it turns out that the ECMAScript Standard defines a slight different API when it comes to promises.
-Taking a look at the [MDN docs on Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise), we see that `Promise` is a constructor in ES6 that takes a `executor` function that has access to a `resolve` and a `reject` function to resolve and reject promises respectively.
+Although it's nice to have the deferred API in Angular to deal with promises, it turns out that the ECMAScript standard defines a slight different API.
+Taking a look at the [MDN docs on Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise), we see that `Promise` is a constructor in ES6 that takes an `executor` function that has access to a `resolve` and a `reject` function to resolve and reject promises respectively.

 Angular 1.3 streamlined its promise APIs **partly** with the ES6 standard.
 I say partly here, because not all methods are supported yet.
 However, what the team *has* streamlined is that `$q` can also be used as a constructor now.